shangyanjin/fresh/README.md

 [Traffic](https://github.com/pilu/traffic) already has a middleware that shows the content of that file if it is present.
 This middleware is automatically added if you run a Traffic web app in dev mode with Fresh.
 Check the `_examples` folder if you want to use it with Martini or Gocraft Web.

-`fresh` uses `./runner.conf` for configuration by default, but you may specify an alternative config filepath using `-c`:
+`fresh` uses `tmp/run.ini` for configuration by default.
+The config file will be automatically created if it doesn't exist.

-    fresh -c other_runner.conf
+All command line arguments are automatically passed to your application:

+    fresh --port 8080 --debug

 Here is a sample config file with the default settings: